-Greenstone concentrates on placing funds generally in the Middle East and North Africa region and specifically in the GCC countries: United Arab Emirates, Kingdom of Saudi Arabia, State of Kuwait, State of Qatar and Sultanate of Oman.
+Greenstone specializes in placing funds in the main GCC countries of the United Arab Emirates, Kingdom of Saudi Arabia, State of Kuwait, State of Qatar and Sultanate of Oman.

-- Greenstone conducts complete due diligence on its clients prior to engagement
+- conducts complete due diligence on its clients prior to engagement

 GCC Investors: A Changing Landscape